-16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-Obtained listing from Management and agreed selected employees' salaries and pay rates without exception.

-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+- 17. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 18.
+Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under #17 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 (Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.)

-b) Observe that supervisors approved the attendance and leave of the selected employees or officials.

-c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
-Agree the hours to the employee or officials' cumulate leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.

-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees or officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - 19.
+Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
+Agree the hours to the employee or officials' cumulate leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - 20.
+Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Management's representation obtained covering these statements.
+Findings: One exception noted where a salaried employee did not document their daily attendance.
+Therefore, it was not possible to test if the documentation of attendance was approved by a supervisor or not.

+Management's Response: Management will require salaried employees document their daily attendance and will approve salaried employees' daily attendance.

+Ethics
-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-Exception: Two of the employees selected did not complete the required training during the fiscal period.
+- 21. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
+Observe that the entity maintains documentation which demonstrates each employee and official was notified of any changes to the entity's ethics policy during the fiscal period, as applicable.